citp/privacy-policy-historical/a/au/aut/autozone.com.md

-> *The following text is extracted and transformed from the autozone.com privacy policy that was archived on 2017-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171228000824id_/http%3A//www.autozone.com/termsandconditions/termsAndConditionsHome.jsp%3FleftNavPage%3DprivacyPolicy%26pageCategory%3DprivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the autozone.com privacy policy that was archived on 2018-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180614110123id_/https%3A//www.autozone.com/termsandconditions/termsAndConditionsHome.jsp%3FleftNavPage%3DprivacyPolicy%26pageCategory%3DprivacyPolicy) for the most accurate reproduction.*

 # AutoZone.com | Privacy Policy

-Last Modified: June 13,2013 \- Effective Date: June 13,2013
+Last Modified: April 12, 2018 \- Effective Date: April 12, 2018

 AutoZone knows that you care how information about you is used and shared.
 As part of its commitment to customer service, AutoZone strives to make you feel safe and comfortable doing business with AutoZone.
 Here are some guidelines AutoZone follows to keep your personal information private.
 AutoZone reserves the right to modify this Privacy Policy at any time in our sole discretion without notice.